-- What? - Empirical: Quantitative analysis of algorithms presented in class (or your own) using simulations or real data - > Theoretical: Prove new observations about the algorithms - > Ideal: A bit of both
+- What? - Empirical: Quantitative analysis of algorithms presented in class (or your own) using simulations or real data - Theoretical: Prove new observations about the algorithms - > Ideal: A bit of both

-Course Project
+Course Project: Topic

-- I'll mention some open problems as we go along. - You can also create new problems by combining two of the settings we study: - "How do I apply fairness considerations in game theory?" - The topics naturally encourage interdisciplinary work - > You can apply these ideas in your own research interest. - "How do we allocate CPU and RAM fairly between processes in an operating system?"
+- I'll mention some open problems as we go along. - You can also create new problems by combining two of the settings we study: - > "How do I apply fairness considerations in game theory?" - The topics naturally encourage interdisciplinary work - > You can apply these ideas in your own research interest. - "How do we allocate CPU and RAM fairly between processes in an operating system?"

-Course Project
+Course Project: Timeline

-- (Finding a partner, if you prefer)
+- Find a partner, if you prefer

-- Thinking about a project idea
+- Think about a project idea

 - Submission 1: Project proposal

-- > 1-2 pages

-- > Project idea, prior work, goal outline
+- > 1-2 pages: the idea, prior work, outline of goals

+- Mid-project meetings

+- > 1-1, 30-minute meetings with each group to learn how the project is shaping up

 - Submission 2: Final project report

 - > 4-5 pages (appendix allowed)

-- Focus on quality academic writing
+- > Focus on quality academic writing

 - Class presentations